praduman2714/Chat-App/README.md

 # Description

+ - The basic chat-app for chatting among friends.
  - Used ReactJs to make this Single Page Application.
  - Used hook for the state variable.
  - Used CSS for description.